TheAssemblyArmada/Thyme-Wiki/LOGFILE:-Various-Ideas-&-Thoughts.md

 ***

 ## **Specific _BehaviorModule_ Behavior Ideas**
-* MODZ: Aircraft Guard Behavior
+### `JetSlowDeathBehavior` - _Improvements here should greately benefit the modding community_
+* WIP
+### `HelicopterSlowDeathBehavior` - _Improvements here should greately benefit the modding community_
+* WIP

 ***

 ## Battlefield GUI
-* Flashing or static icon on aircraft without available hangar slot (the icon could be displayed static while aircraft is en-route by player command, has ammo, or is guarding, when it performs it's RTB command the icon will start flashing)
+* Flashing or static small icon on aircraft without available hangar slot (the icon could be displayed static while aircraft is en-route by player command, has ammo, or is guarding, when it performs it's RTB command the icon will start flashing)
 * Show Cargo Pips When Transporter Full Exception - Otherwise hidden unless selected (A Gameplay setting under Options Menu?)

 ***